 It’s a great place if you just want to learn about local search but scrolling through the posts, you’ll likely find someone complaining about the fact that they are being completely beaten out by competitors who have done little or no optimization.

 That’s the frustrating thing about local SEO right now.
 In spite of your best efforts, you’ll often find profiles that are incomplete with little to no reviews outranking you.
-If you work hard, you’ll definitely improve your overall traffic though.
+If you work hard, you’ll definitely improve your overall traffic though, and you can beat those listings out eventually by increasing your brand prominence.
 Let’s get started with 10 easy steps:

 Step 1 – Getting the basics right